 OLED TVs really excel in picture quality, and the LG EG9100 is no exception.
 The blacks are perfect; the pixels don't emit any light, resulting in an infinite contrast ratio.
 It also has fancier features like motion interpolation, 3D, and even a wider color gamut.
 It deals well with reflections and picture quality remains good even when viewed fron the side.
 Unfortunately it doesn't get very bright.

 The blacks are really black.
 Even if you have one light on, you can see the difference in the black levels compared with an LED TV.

 For consistency between our reviews, we filmed our local dimming test pattern on this TV, even though it technically doesn't have local dimming.

 As with other OLED TVs, the LG 55EG9100's luminosity changes depending on what is displayed on the screen.
 This is called ABL (Automatic Brightness Limiter) and it cannot be disabled.
 When a small white square is displayed, and with 'OLED Light' to the max, it is able to attain a brightness of 336.4 cd/m2.
 However, it cannot maintain that luminosity on a fully bright screen - it drops to 80.63 cd/m2.
-More on this in the Q&A section of our review.
+More on this here.
 For HDR, what this means is the luminosity of the highlights will change drastically depending on the scene.

 The colors are more uniform than on an LED TV, but they're still not perfect.
 50% gray and brighter is quite good, but things get uglier the lower the brightness gets.
 The TV also suffers from temporary image retention.
-More on this in the Q&A section.
+More on this here.